Campus Crime Alert

 The University Police Department also maintains an electronic crime log of all crimes reported to the Department which identifies by crime classification, case number, date, time, general location and disposition if available.
 This electronic crime log is also available to the public and can be viewed by appointment and requests for such access may be made during business hours Monday thru Friday.
 Access to the electronic crime log may be restricted as noted above.

 SUNY Old Westbury has emergency telephones placed at strategic locations on campus that have immediate contact with the University Police Department.
 These phones are located in the front of each Academic Village Residence Hall, within the central area of Academic Village, and in the front and rear of each new residence hall.
 Emergency phones are also located in the Campus Center parking lot and east overpass to the building, in the parking at the Academic Village near the handicapped parking, and at locations on the Ring Roadway circling the campus.

 Safety Aides/Escort Service

 Each semester, up to ten students in good academic and disciplinary standing are chosen to be University Police Department Safety Aides.
 In that capacity, they provide numerous security services between 9:00 pm and 1:00 am that enhance the safety of our community during the evening hours, including escort services during evening hour classes and patrols of the perimeters of the residence halls and academic buildings, in addition to pathways and parking lots.
-Safety Aides are identifiable by black and silver trimmed jackets and in most cases are equipped with a radio with which they can communicate directly with the Command Desk at University Police headquarters.
+Safety Aides are identifiable by black and silver trimmed jackets, reflective safety vests and are equipped with a radio with which they can communicate directly with the Command Desk at University Police headquarters.